-From Brevard and Pinellas counties southward, tidal swamps of mangroves (Rhizophora mangle, Avicennia germinans, and, Laguncularia racemosa) dominate the seaward portion of the tidal zone (below mean high water) with tidal marsh confined to the upper marsh zone where it is usually dominated by needle rush.
+From Brevard and Pinellas counties southward, mangrove swamps (Rhizophora mangle, Avicennia germinans, and Laguncularia racemosa) dominate the seaward portion of the tidal zone (below mean high water) with salt marsh confined to the upper marsh zone where it is usually dominated by needle rush.
 Salt marsh cordgrass, if present, occurs as a fringe bordering the mangroves (Hine and Belknap 1986; Montague and Wiegert 1990).
-Tidal marsh in the Keys is dominated by Gulf cordgrass (Ross et al. 1992).
+Salt marsh in the Keys is dominated by Gulf cordgrass (Ross et al. 1992).

-The following variant is defined for tidal marsh.
+The following variant is defined for salt marsh.